KSWeissmueller/ksweissmueller.github.io/_pages/publications.md

  <h1>Selected working papers</h1> <a name="workingpapers"></a>

- <b>Ritz, A., & Weißmüller, K.S. (forthcoming)</b>.
-‘Civil Service in transition – The ongoing transformation of administrative culture.' <i>The Civil Service in Europe: A Research Companion</i>, edited by Sommermann, K., Fraenkel-Haeberle, C., & Krzywon, A., Routledge.
  <br>

 <b>Weißmüller, K.S.</b>, van Witteloostuijn, A., De Waele, L., Ritz, A., Christensen, R., Su, Tsai-Tsu, & Walker, R. <b>(2022)</b>.
 ‘Civil Servants’ Corruptibility in Sectoral Context.
 Evidence on the Moderating Role of Public Service Motivation from Four Jurisdictions.’